aerospaceresearch/PlaneSpotting/docs/_build/html/_sources/index.rst.txt

 All ADS-B frames do not contain position information in them.
 To be specific only frames with Downlink Format(DF) 17-18 and Type Code(TC) 9-18 carry the location as the payload.
 Thus, the next part of this project is to find the location of the plane at the point when a non-position carrying frame is sent using multilateration.

-Multilateration is a method by which the location of an aircraft (can be any moving object which broadcasts a signal) using  multiple ground stations and the Time Difference of Arrival of a signal to each ground station.
+Multilateration is a method by which the location of an aircraft (can be any moving object which broadcasts a signal) using  multiple ground stations and the Time Difference of Arrival(TDOA) of a signal to each ground station.

 .. toctree::